veyorokon/a3/README.md

 ## 🎉 News

+- [x] Apr 8, 2025: 🎉  We open the A2-Bench online evaluation and leaderboard.
+Test it on [A2-Bench Leaderboard](https://huggingface.co/spaces/Skywork/SkyReels_A2_Bench) !
 - [x] Apr 3, 2025: 🔥 We release pre-view version of checkpoints, code of model inference, preprocessing, and gradio demos.
 - [x] Previously, we released [SkyReels-A1](https://github.com/SkyworkAI/SkyReels-A1).
 This is an open-sourced and effective framework for portrait image animation.

 ## 📑 TODO List
-- [ ] Support A2-Bench evaluation and leaderboard.
+- [x] Support A2-Bench evaluation and leaderboard.
+- [ ] User-Level GPU Inference on RTX4090
 - [ ] Release all model sequence, including infinity-long version.
-- [ ] User-Level GPU Inference on RTX4090
 - [ ] ComfyUI

 ## 🪄 Models